 Financially exploiting the elderly is detrimental in many ways.
 It can cause great economic loss not only for the individual and their family, but also businesses and government programs.
 For example, when seniors do not have the financial resources for proper medical care, they rely on federal healthcare programs, such as Medicaid.

 According to a 2019 study conducted by the U.S. Consumer Financial Protection Bureau, elderly Americans who were exploited suffered an average loss of $34,200.
 In cases where a fiduciary caused the loss, the amount increased to $83,600 per victim.
-Unfortunately, financial elder abuse often goes unreported, so these numbers are likely higher.
+Unfortunately, elder financial abuse often goes unreported, so these numbers are likely higher.

-Talk to a Financial Elder Abuse Attorney
+Step 1.
+Take Back Control – Talk to an Elder Financial Abuse Attorney

-You should contact an attorney as soon as you believe you or someone you love has been the victim of financial exploitation.
-An experienced financial elder abuse attorney will carefully review what occured between you and the trusted individual to help determine what recourse you may have.
+An experienced elder financial abuse attorney will carefully review what occured between you and the trusted individual to help determine what recourse you may have.
 Do not wait until you are in a position where your financial resources are depleted.

+Step 2.
 Report the Incident

-As soon as you suspect financial elder abuse, report the incident to the financial advisor or the brokerage firm’s compliance department.
+As soon as you suspect elder financial abuse, report the incident to the financial advisor or the brokerage firm’s compliance department.
 If the issue is unresolved, your next option may be mediation or arbitration.

-FINRA Mediation or Arbitration
+Step 3.
+Pursue a FINRA Mediation or Arbitration

 The Financial Industry Regulatory Authority (FINRA) is the governing organization that creates and enforces rules for advisors and their firms and assists in resolving disputes between advisors and investors.
-If your financial advisor or their firm is registered with the U.S. Securities and Exchange Commission (SEC) or a state securities regulator, you can use FINRA’s dispute resolution services to resolve your case of financial elder abuse.
+If your financial advisor or their firm is registered with the U.S. Securities and Exchange Commission (SEC) or a state securities regulator, you can use FINRA’s dispute resolution services to resolve your case of elder financial abuse.

 Mediation is a voluntary, non-binding dispute resolution method that uses a neutral third party to assist in reaching a mutually agreeable solution.
 This option is faster and less expensive than arbitration or litigation.

 Arbitration is more like litigation in that an impartial party or panel hears arguments from both sides, analyzes the facts and evidence, and makes a final, binding decision.
 There is a statute of limitations to bring a claim against your financial advisor.
 Under FINRA Rule 12206, you have six years from the time of the financial advisor’s act to take action.
 However, Florida has a four-year statute of limitation for negligence claims.
-Therefore, it is paramount to the success of your case that you contact an experienced financial elder abuse attorney as soon as you suspect financial abuse.
+Therefore, it is paramount to the success of your case that you contact an experienced elder financial abuse attorney as soon as you suspect financial abuse.

+Step 4.
 File a Lawsuit

-Financial elder abuse is devastating emotionally and financially.
-Let us help you on your road to recovery.
-We will fight to hold the wrongdoers accountable and provide options on how to recover your financial losses.
-Our seasoned financial elder abuse attorneys know the legal protections you have, and we are dedicated to representing your interests.
-Over the past 40 years, we have recovered over $160 million for investors who were wronged by those they trusted.
+Over the past 40 years, we have recovered over $170 million for investors who were wronged by those they trusted.
 Let us help you today.
-Contact The Law Offices of Robert Wayne Pearce, P.A., to schedule a free consultation with our financial elder abuse attorneys.
+Contact The Law Offices of Robert Wayne Pearce, P.A., to schedule a free consultation with our elder financial abuse attorneys.